hindu-comm/mail_stream_indology/2022/01/Earliest_epigraphical_attestations_of_Telugu_koyil/55__Jens_Thomas.md

 >
 >> Thank you so much for the discussion and for the data that " the word
 >> guḍi is normally used for 'temple' in the early Telugu inscriptions."
->> However as for the meaning of kōyilamu in the inscription I referred
+>> However as for the meaning of kōyilamu in the inscription I referred
 >> to,  Budaraju asserts on page 292
 >> <https://archive.org/details/in.ernet.dli.2015.493129/page/291/mode/2up?view=theater>
->> that it means 'Temple' and is a variant of kōyila, kōvela.
+>> that it means 'Temple' and is a variant of kōyila, kōvela.
 >>
 >>
 >> [image: image.png]